Ryan-Reese/VMC/README.md

 > If a local PDB file is used, ensure that the PDB file is saved in the relative directory `./PDBs`

 ### Loading the results of Markov Stability
+Before atoms communities can be visualised, results must be loaded into Protein object.
-To load results into the `Protein` object, use the method `load_results()`
+This is achieved using the method `load_results()`

 ```python
 prot_name.load_results(matrix_type: str, constructor: str, datetime: str)
 ```

-The currently-possible inputs for this method are
+The currently-supported inputs for this method are

 | matrix_type | constructor | datetime |
 | :---: | :---: | :---: |